bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 we need to do something with it, we&apos;re going to take it off, we&apos;re going to set it back to its basically display none at that point.

-And in jQuery, we have these great **callback** functions after the effects library does its effects that we can use.
+And in jQuery, we have these great <b>callback</b> functions after the effects library does its effects that we can use.
 But here we don&apos;t have that instead what we&apos;re going to use as an event listener.
 So I&apos;m going to put an event listener on old content to out event listener and